 My Therapeutic Approach

-I take a holistic approach to therapy, drawing on insights from the three main traditions: psychoanalytic, humanist and cognitive-behaviour therapy (CBT)).
-I believe all have something to contribute but that no one theory does justice to the complexity of each person’s needs.
+I work integratively and relationally, drawing on insights from the three main theoretical traditions: psychoanalytic, humanist and cognitive-behaviour therapy (CBT)).
+I take a holistic approach to therapy and believe all approaches have something to contribute but that no one theory does justice to the complexity of each person’s needs.
 I value flexibility and adapt my approach to the particular person I am seeing.

-I too have walked my own therapeutic journey and this also influences my professional practice.
-Like others I began with looking at myself, recognising I had problems I needed to face and that only I could do something about, and asking for help.
-So I know how difficult that can be.
-But for me it proved a pivotal step, opening the door to new learning, growth and change.
+I have also walked my own therapeutic journey which influences my professional practice.
+Like others I began with looking at myself, recognising I had problems which would not go away by themselves and asking for help.
+So I know what a huge step that can be.
+I also have a personal understanding of the many ups and downs that pursuing long-term change often involves.